 The tuxedo scores top points for sophistication and class.
 While wedding dress codes have softened in severity over time, black tie is the backbone of formal attire.
 These days, a formal wedding will entail a standard tuxedo.
 So, here’s how to get it right:

 The standard tuxedo involves a black dinner jacket, made from high-quality medium-weight wool.
 The jacket will come in a peak or shawl lapel, no vents, with a satin or grosgrain finish, adding a subtle sheen contrast to the matte jacket.
 Midnight blue is a nice alternative, while bolder colours and on-beat prints can be added into the mix especially with material variations such as velvet.
 Always balance the bold jacket with a black trouser.

 Traditionally, trousers have a grosgrain stripe down the leg out-seam to match the lapels.
 Avoid belt loops on your trousers and opt for a flat front style, sat high on the waist.

 The Dinner Shirt

-The shirt front can be plain for a cleaner look, pleated if you want something more fancy, or made from a classic Marcella fabric for a textured touch that won’t overpower your look.
-As a base rule, turn down collars are better for black tie in modern times, unless it’s super formal.
+The shirt front can be plain for a cleaner look, pleated if you want something fancier, or made from a classic Marcella fabric for a textured touch that won’t overpower your look.
+As a base rule, turn-down collars are better for black tie in modern times, unless it’s super formal.
 Finally, buttons can either be concealed (a fly front) or on show (a French placket).

 Tuxedo Appropriate Shoes